-Recall that we may assign a weight to each facet, corresponding to the circle isotropy subgroup of $T^{k}$.
-Each weight may be written as a $k$-vector and we may group all the weights in a $k\times k$ matrix with determinant equal to $\pm 1$ as described in Subsection \ref{s2.1}.
-Since the $k\times k$ matrix of the weights has integer entries and non-zero determinant, using the Smith normal form, it can always be diagonalized.
-After diagonalizing, we obtain a $k\times k$ matrix with $\pm 1$ entries on the diagonal, as desired. \end{proof} \begin{lemma} With the same hypotheses as in Lemma \ref{Smith}, suppose that the matrix of weights of $P^{n-k}$ is the matrix with $\pm 1$ entries along the diagonal.
-Then the $T^k$ action has $2k-n$ freely acting circles. \end{lemma}
+\begin{proof} To prove the lemma, all we need to do is exhibit the isomorphism of the weights, as $\phi|_{P^{n-k}}$ can be taken to be the identity.
+Since $P^{n-k}$ is homeomorphic to an $(n-k)$-disk, it follows by Corollary \ref{c:KMP} that the circle isotropy subgroups span $T^k$, and by Lemma \ref{ohthesis} they must generate $T^k$.
+We then may assign a weight to each facet, corresponding to the circle isotropy subgroup of $T^{k}$.
+Each weight may be written as a $k$-vector and we may group all the weights in a $k\times k$ matrix.
+By Lemma \ref{oh2}, the determinant of this matrix is equal to $\pm 1$.
+Since the $k\times k$ matrix of the weights has integer entries and non-zero determinant, using the Smith normal form, it can be made diagonal.
+Once it is in diagonal form, we obtain a $k\times k$ matrix with $\pm 1$ entries on the diagonal, as desired. \end{proof}

+\begin{lemma} With the same hypotheses as in Lemma \ref{Smith}, suppose that the matrix of weights of $P^{n-k}$ is a matrix with $\pm 1$ entries along the diagonal.
+Then the $T^k$-action has $(2k-n)$ freely acting circles. \end{lemma}

 \begin{proof}